 A region full of natural beauty and charm with about 7.5 million people, own language, parliament, flag and anthem.

-I am a resident of Catalonia for about three months and I decided to explore as much natural beauty as my free time allows me.
+I am a resident of Catalonia for more than a year and I decided to explore as much natural beauty as my free time allows me.

 In this post I will include some hiking tips and information about the location as well some beautiful landscape photos that will eventually make you come to Catalonia, or at least to hike up to your closest mountain.

 First, let me tell you a bit more about the Montsià mountain range.
 This visually incredible soft mountainous complex is located on the south of Terras de l’Ebre.
 It extends from the diverse Ebro river to north and Sénia river to the south.